Oxygen-vacancy-induced Raman softening in the catalyst Fe$_2$(MoO$_4$)$_3$: Results

 To further quantify the structural similarity, we performed a symmetry-mode analysis of the displacive phase transition using the AMPLIMODES program \cite{perez-mato_mode_2010,orobengoa_amplimodes_2009} at the Bilbao Crystallographic Server.
 This analysis identified the transformation matrix for the transition from the orthorhombic ($Pbcn$) to monoclinic ($P2_1/c$) structures, expressed as

 Differences in atomic positions between the two polymorphs are found to be very small (less than 4$\times$10$^{-3}$ in magnitude), as summarized in Table \ref{tab:str_info_diff}.
-The orthorhombic unit cell contains 68 atoms ($Z$=4), which is half the number of atoms in monoclinic \fmo, making calculations more computationally feasible.
+The orthorhombic unit cell contains 68 atoms (4 $f.u.$), which is half the number of atoms in monoclinic \fmo, making calculations more computationally feasible.
 Our DFT results show a total energy difference of only 0.8 meV/f.u. between the two structures, further confirming the structural similarity of the two polymorphs.
 Moreover, since the monoclinic ($C_{2h}$) and orthorhombic ($D_{2h}$) point groups are in a subgroup–supergroup relationship, symmetry-related properties remain compatible.
-In this work, we focus on the high-temperature orthorhombic phase of \fmo, as the pronounced Raman intensity reduction is observed at 500 \textdegree{}C, whereas only negligible changes are detected at 300 \textdegree{}C, where the crystal structure retains the monoclinic space group. \cite{schumacher_unraveling_2023} For comparison, we also analyzed the monoclinic structure.
+The structural analysis suggests that the orthorhombic structure serves as an effective and computationally efficient model for the monoclinic phase, which is considerably more demanding for DFT calculations.
+In this work, we focus on the high-temperature orthorhombic phase of \fmo, as the pronounced Raman intensity reduction is observed at 500 \textdegree{}C, whereas only negligible changes are detected at 300 \textdegree{}C, where the crystal structure retains the monoclinic space group. \cite{schumacher_unraveling_2023} For comparison, we also analyzed the monoclinic structure, where the phonon and Raman results are nearly identical to those from the orthorhombic phase.